 However, note that all the padlock is doing is ensuring that the connection between the user and the site is as expected – so the site is verified to be who it says it is and there is nothing in the middle hijacking the connection.
 This means that as a web user, even if you see a padlock on someone else’s site, you should still be confident it is a reputable site before entering any private information.

 The good news is that it is often straightforward to make the switch.
 Firstly, you need an SSL security certificate; some web-hosts provide an entry level certificate for free with the hosting and others charge a small annual fee.
-Then you need to get your site to divert all HTTP to HTTPS, which varies according to platform and so ask your web developer what your options are, or if you don’t know who to ask, go ahead and get in touch with me.
+Then you need to get your site to divert all HTTP to HTTPS, which varies according to platform and so ask your web designer or web developer what your options are, or if you don’t know who to ask, go ahead and get in touch with me.